piero80/discount-rules-manager/APP_STORE_SUBMISSION.md

 - Shopify-approved security standards
 - Easy uninstall with automatic cleanup

+**Feature Set:**

+**App Introduction:**

+Smart Discount Rules Manager helps you control which collections are included or excluded from your discount codes, giving you full flexibility over your store’s promotions.
+Save time and prevent discount abuse with one-click rule management for all your discounts.

 Transform how you manage discount codes today!

 ## 🖼️ SCREENSHOTS REQUIRED